What is a Lutheran? What do Lutherans Believe?

 Want to know more?

 The best way to learn more about Lutherans and Lutheranism is through a local church.
 We invite you contact your local ELS pastor.
-If you’d like to read more about what the Bible teaches, click on “What We Believe” above.
+If you’d like to read more about what the Bible teaches, click on “What We Believe” in the top menu.